-Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace
+Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Former Olympic skier Graham Bell joins the Dancing on Ice line-up for 2021.

-The 54-year-old appeared on BBC Breakfast alongside his pal and fellow athlete Colin Jackson to verify the information that they’d each be participating in the new collection.
+The 54-year-old appeared on BBC Breakfast alongside his pal and fellow athlete Colin Jackson to verify the information that they’d each be collaborating in the new collection.

-He mentioned: “Ice doesn’t scare me, it’s the dancing whereas I do know you may dance, Colin.”
+He stated: “Ice doesn’t scare me, it’s the dancing whereas I do know you’ll be able to dance, Colin.”

-Bell then admitted that his dancing expertise went so far as “dancing on tables, carrying ski boots in après ski.
+Bell then admitted that his dancing expertise went so far as “dancing on tables, sporting ski boots in après ski.
 It’s not sleek and chic”.

-Appears like he would possibly need to brush up on these expertise earlier than he hits the ice subsequent 12 months!
+Feels like he may wish to brush up on these expertise earlier than he hits the ice subsequent yr!

 Colin Jackson